 3. Respect Differences

-Rather than imposing your own views or influence, you should respect the unique differences of your team members and try to learn to see things from differing points of view.
+Rather than imposing your own views or influence, you should respect the unique differences of your team members and try to understand differing opinions.
 Doing so will allow you to understand better how to avoid personal conflict in the future.
 Conflict resolution is very rarely black and white.
 There are more grey areas these days as the workplace is becoming more culturally and generationally diverse than ever.

-Respecting differences not only helps you to avoid conflicts, but it can also help you better understand how to manage personal conflicts with people in general.
+Respecting differences not only helps you to avoid conflicts, but it can also help you better understand how to manage dispute resolution in general.

 As humans, we are most comfortable dealing with people that we trust and naturally gravitate towards.
 However, as leaders, we must see that each conflict you encounter represents an opportunity for professional and organizational development.
-For example, if you notice conflicts arising due to employees not trusting your time clock software, this would be a great opportunity to address the issue head-on and invest in a different solution.
+Maybe a staff member you’ve dismissed as a difficult person is really misunderstood, or naturally quiet, and your more empathetic approach is what was missing to get them to open up.

 4. Confront Tension Head-On

 Being a leader means that you often have to do things that others don’t like doing.
-Conflict resolution happens to be one of those things, but as leaders, we must confront tension head-on.
+Conflict resolution happens to be one of those things, but as leaders, there are times when the first step in the resolution process is to confront tension head-on.
 Don’t sit around, hoping the problem will solve itself, but instead use your leadership skills to address the conflict before your hand is forced.